 - 37.2 Interactions between species are dynamic (constantly changing) and may help the community stabilize or become imbalanced.
-Some innteractions that are mutually beneficial to both species involved (mutualism, symbiotic relationships), but others (parasitism, predation) benefit one species at the expense of another.
+Some interactions that are mutually beneficial to both species involved (mutualism, symbiotic relationships), but others (parasitism, predation) benefit one species at the expense of another.
 Herbivory may be considered a special case of predation, where animals depend on plants for nourishment, but generally do not wipe out the plant populations altogether.

 - 37.3 Competition occurs whenever a resource is limited, and can take place between species (interspecific); and between species who occupy similar niches (competitive exclusion).
 A niche is the role a species plays in the community.

-- 37.6 Herbivory (predation of plants by animals) gives rise through natural selection to plants which can avoid predators by defensive means, such as spiky leaves and foul smelling or noxius secretions.
+- 37.6 Herbivory (predation of plants by animals) gives rise through natural selection to plants which can avoid predators by defensive means, such as spiky leaves and foul smelling or noxious secretions.
 In some cases, plants limit but do not eliminate predators, creating dependence by specific species on the plant (coevolution).

 - 37.7 Parasitic relationships are similar to predation in which one individual benefits and the other suffers, except that the predator is usually smaller than, and lives on, the host prey.

 - 37.8 Trophic structure follows the flow of energy from plants (producers) through first consumers and higher levels of consumers.
 Detrivores or decomposers return raw materials to the cycle.

 - 37.9 Since individual organisms can operate at different tropic levels, we talk about food webs rather than food chains.